 Key members of the Takaya Technology team, from left to right: Dr. Susan Ripley, Erin MacKean, Andrew MacKean and Lee Babin, Takaya’s Lead Engineer

 From the very beginning, the team focused on getting users’ needs to inform and direct the design.

 “We had the challenge of having little time to get a product to people, who needed it yesterday,” said Andrew MacKean.

 Once they began prototyping, it was an iterative process to get the right fit with potential users, so they fostered a constant negative feedback loop to reach inter-user reproducibility: a mask that works for everyone, every time they put it on.

 “There wasn’t a simple, one-size-fits-all solution,” said Andrew MacKean.
 “We had to consider facial variables and how the innovation would stand up to the demands of clinical use.”

-With a design in hand that both meets the regulatory requirements and feels comfortable, the Takaya Technology Inc. team are now just a few weeks away from getting their prototype into the hands of medical professionals to collect their feedback and make adaptations.
+With a design in hand that both meets the regulatory requirements and feels comfortable, the Takaya Technology Inc. team is now just a few weeks away from getting their prototype into the hands of medical professionals to collect their feedback and make adaptations.